sailfish009/bsdf/SPEC.md

 * the basic data types: null, bool, int, float, string, list, mapping, and uncompressed binary blobs.
 * reading unclosed streams (at the end of a data structure).
-* preferably most standard converters.
+* preferably most standard extensions.

 Implementations are encouraged to support:

-* user-defined converters.
+* support user-defined extensions.
 * compressed binary blobs (zlib and bz2).

 Further implementations can be made more powerful by supporting: